aguadecoco1301/handler/README.md

 # Token

-Put your bot token in a new file, call they ".data"
+Put your bot token in a new file, call they ".env"

 # Version

-The official version are 1.8.0
+The official version are 1.8.5

 # Included commands

 1. help: Send you all commands with they aliases.
 2. config: You can configure the language and token of a server.
 3. example: Just a hello world, you can copy and paste the command to fast create a command

-# Slash commands

-The handler support slash command, with the decision of add or not.
-Just change "allow_slash" in command config to true.

 # Configuration